Multicultural Student Services Contacts

 I am the full-time director of Multicultural Student Services as well as the advisor to the Calling All Colors Club.
 I have been involved in the field of multicultural education for 37 years.
 I have taught kindergarten through college age students of all ethnic backgrounds; worked as a bilingual educator in Southern California, a special educator on an Arizona Indian reservation, a bilingual consultant for a major Michigan school district, and as a multicultural teacher trainer in Idaho.
 Besides serving as your director, counselor and club advisor, I teach student leadership seminar each quarter and facilitate the annual Champions of Diversity Awards Ceremony.
 I thoroughly enjoy working with students of all backgrounds and look forward to helping you reach your goals.

-My name is Yadira Rosales and I work in the Multicultural Student Services office as an Educational Planner.
-I assist students from diverse backgrounds in finding the support they need to be successful college students.
-I also coordinate our new mentoring program, Aim High, where second year students share their experiences with first year students.
-I love what I do because I feel I am giving back the support and guidance that I once received as a first generation college student.
-My family migrated from Mexico when I was 9 years old, where my family had spent more than three generations working in agricultural fields.
-After graduating from high school in 2006, I quickly enrolled at Skagit Valley College and graduated with a direct transfer degree to WWU in the spring of 2009.
-At WWU, I declared my major in Psychology and minor in Women Studies.
-I graduated from WWU with a Bachelor's in winter 2012.
-Just recently, in Spring 2014 I graduated with my M.Ed in the graduate program, Adult Higher Education.
-I love education because it has been the window to view the world.
-My goal is to pursue a doctorate and become an educational administrator so that I can have an impact on my community and provide equal education access to students who are underrepresented.
+Yadira Rosales works in the Multicultural Student Services office as an Educational Planner, assisting students from diverse backgrounds in finding the support they need to be successful college students.
+She coordinates Aim High- a mentoring program where second year students share their experiences with first year students.
+She loves her work as she feels she is giving back the support and guidance that she once received as a first generation college student.
+Her family migrated from Mexico when she was 9 years old, where her family had spent more than three generations working in agricultural fields.
+After graduating from high school in 2006, she quickly enrolled at Skagit Valley College and graduated with a direct transfer degree to WWU in the spring of 2009.
+At WWU, she majored in Psychology and minored in Womens’ Studies.
+She graduated from WWU with a Bachelor's in winter 2012 and in Spring 2014 she graduated with her M.Ed in Adult Higher Education.
+She loves education because it has been the window to view the world.
+Her goal is to pursue a doctorate and become an educational administrator so that she can have an impact on her community and provide equal education access to students who are underrepresented.

 I am the assistant for Multicultural Student Services.
 I am a recent transplant from Colorado.
 I am a non-traditional student working toward my undergrad degree in Liberal Arts.
 I am passionate about education and am excited to have a positive impact on our community by helping students from all backgrounds achieve a degree in higher education.
 My career path is still undecided but I know that advocating for education and working to alleviate poverty and its effect on our community will always be part of my life and career.
 I have experienced poverty in my youth as well as an adult.
 Until my move to Washington, I have worked several jobs while going to school to keep my finances afloat.
 I look forward to working with students from all walks of life and keeping them informed, enthusiastic and helping them be successful in their education.